Cotswold Canals Restoration - Phase 1B

 - solutions for where the River Frome and Oldbury Brook cross the canal line

 The Cotswold Canals Trust submitted a Phase 1B bid to the Heritage Lottery Fund (HLF) in November 2015.
 Unfortunately this bid was rejected in May 2016.
 A previous bid for £13.6m of HLF funding for Phase 1B was also unsuccessful in May 2012.

-It is expected that a revised HLF bid led by Stroud District Council will be submitted in November 2017.
+A revised HLF bid led by Stroud District Council was submitted in November 2017.
 Should this bid be successful, support funding will also be available from:

 - Stroud District Council £3m (more...)

 - Canal & River Trust (CRT) £675,000 plus additional support (more...)